3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 By cons, if this layer has to replace an external baselayer, it must be accessible to QGIS-Server but should not be accessible to the user in Lizmap Web Client.
 So it must be hidden.
 See chapter :ref:`hide-layers`.

-With QGIS 2.18, you can solve this issue more simply by adding a TMS layer.

 Optimizing Lizmap
 =================